AnarchistHoneybun/CSD101/README.md

 3. Assignment 2(folder) - Second assignment solutions.
 Same naming convention as prev.
 4. Assignment 3(folder) - Third assignment solutions.
 Same naming convention as prev.
 5. Assignment 4(folder) - Fourth assignment solutions.
 Same naming convention as prev.
 This one's ungraded, practice for sem1 midterms.
+6. Assignment 5(folder) - Fifth assignment solutions; though a few have been skipped as they were repeats of previously solved questions with pointers included now.
+Same naming convention as prev.
+This one's ungraded, and has questions with arrays, practice for sem1 lab.